Skip to Main Content

 The ACT Clinic provides the following services:

-• Physical examinations and tests — The ACT care team checks for effects of cancer and treatment on specific organs such as the brain, thyroid gland, heart, lungs, and kidneys.
+• Physical examinations and tests: We check for the effects of cancer and treatment on specific organs such as the brain, thyroid gland, heart, lungs, and kidneys.

-• Assessments of thinking, learning, and emotional health — ACT staff look at how cancer treatment may affect your performance in school or at work.
-They will talk with you about how you are adjusting .
-They also talk with you about the health of your relationships with family and friends.
+• Assessments of thinking, learning, and emotional health: Our staff look at how cancer treatment may affect your performance in school or at work.
+They also talk with you about how you are adjusting and about your relationships with family and friends.

-• Health risk education — The ACT team will tell you about your cancer history and health risks.
-They will discuss things you can do to stay healthy.
+• Health risk education: We will talk with you about your cancer history and health risks.
+We will explain things that you can do to stay healthy.

-• School and work support -- They may offer testing.
-They can make recommendations for school support or counseling.
+• School and work support: Our staff may offer testing.
+We can make recommendations for school support or counseling.

-• Transition to health care in your community—The ACT Clinic team helps you make the transition from the St. Jude care team to providers in your community.
-This includes finding a primary care provider and any needed specialists.
-ACT care providers work closely with community providers.
-We help make sure they know about your cancer treatment and health risks.
+• Transition to health care in your community: Our team will help you change from your St. Jude care team to care providers in your community.
+This includes finding a primary care provider and any specialists needed.
+We work closely with community providers and are happy to speak with your local care providers to help them understand your cancer treatment and health risks.

-• Transition from pediatric to adult care – If you are close to turning 18, they will help you make the transition from pediatric care to adult care.
+• Transition from pediatric to adult care: If you are close to turning 18, we will help you switch from pediatric care to adult care.

 Your ACT Clinic team